eras/ClickMuteJack/README.md

 ## Configuring

-The current settings can be saved with the Save-button to `click_mute.ini`.
+The current settings can be saved (as they are loaded) with the Save-button to `click_mute.ini` in the XDG directory, so likely `$HOME/.config/click_mute/`.
+However, if a `click_mute.ini` exists in the current working directory, it will be used instead, for both loading and saving.
 You can find the defaults from [click_mute.ini.example](click_mute.ini.example).

 You may change the configuration file to use with the `--config`